Rasyidannas/Backend_Summary/Networking.md

 3. Modems
    - Modem is a device that physically connect your network to your ISP's infrastructure.
 It establishes the initial internet connection by translating digital data from your network into a format that can be transmitted over the ISP's Network.

+## Client-Server vs Peer-to-Peer

+1. Client-Server

+   - Client - device taht is requesting a remote service or that is using remote service from a server
+   - Server - device that is hosting a service to the client
+   - Conclusion Client-Server is network is organized around a central server that provides resources, services or data.
+Clients which can be individual computers or devices, request and use those resources.
+Client-Server is often considered centralized.

+2. Peer-to-Peer
+   - Conclusion Peer-toPeer is devices (peers) in network have equal status and can act both as clients and servers.
+Each device can request and provided resources to other devices in the network.

 # Kind of Adresses

 ## MAC Address